kagenti/mcp-gateway/tests/e2e/test_cases.md

 ### [Happy] When a tools has annotations these should be visible to the client

 - When a client does a tools/list if a tool has specified mcp tool annotations, these should be visible to client as headers

+### [Happy] Gracefully handle an MCP Server becoming unavailable

+- When a backend MCP Server becomes unavailable, the gateway should no longer show its tools in the tools/list response and a notification should be sent to the client within one minute.
+When the MCP Server becomes available again, the tools/list should be updated to include the tools again.
+While unavailable any tools/call should result in a 503 response